ColeHud/6370bcode2015cole/README.md

-Battlecode 2015 Entry
+bcde 2015 Entry
 =================

 <i>By Cole Hudson</i>

-My battlecode repository (weird name to keep people from guessing my repo).
+My bcde repository (weird name to keep people from guessing my repo).
-I'm including the Battlecode release for the future, just in case.
+I'm including the bcde release for the future, just in case.